All folios · Beinecke MS 408 · Public domain · Yale University · ← scroll →

 Yale University's Beinecke Rare Book and Manuscript Library digitized the complete manuscript in high resolution and made all images freely available online.
 Every folio, every detail, every stain and fold is publicly accessible.
 This has democratized research and enabled computational analysis that would have been impossible with physical access alone.

 The digitization was completed in 2004.
-The images are available at the Beinecke Digital Collections without any login or fee.
+Images are available at the Beinecke Digital Collections without any login or fee.
+Explore at Yale →

 It survived the suppression of the Jesuits, two world wars, and the digitization era — still unread